spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 3. Inferior half of the glenoid cavity
 4. Acromial end and axillary/lateral third of the spine
 5. Axillary/lateral third of the squamous portion and spine, including the neck and the area inferior to the coracoid process
-6. Middle third of the supraspinous fossa
+6. Middle third of the supraspinous fossa and middle third of the scapular spine
 7. Axillary/lateral half of the squamous portion inferior to the spine, including the infraspinous fossa
 8. Vertebral third of the squamous portion and spine, including the attachment for M. rhomboideus major and suprasprinous fossa
 9. Vertebral half of the squamous portion inferior to the spine, including the infraspinous fossa